yuanweining/FusionDTA/README.md

 1-4: standard data
 5-6: cold-start data
 7-10: 5-fold cross-validation data
-11-12: protein presentation from pretraining model(esm-1b).
+11-12: protein presentation from pretraining model (esm-1b).

 ## Training
-First you should create a new folder for trained models, path = "FusionDTA/save_models".
+First you should create a new folder for saved models, path = "FusionDTA/save_models".

 then run command below to train FusionDTA.